 The story of Ruth

-Have you ever heard a sermon or read something that just speaks right to your heart?
-Last year I spent most of my weekends listening to podcasts whilst driving back and forth to my house in Belfast.
+I spent most of my weekends this year listening to podcasts whilst driving back and forth to my house in Belfast.
 One day I listened to a sermon on Ruth by Tim Keller titled ‘An Immigrant’s Courage’ that did just that.

 Ruth stands in Boaz’s field as a poor, foreign widower with no means of provision or protection.
 She’s gleaning, a custom in Hebrew law which allowed the poor to come behind the reapers of a field and collect the fallen spears of grain.
 She’s picking up the leftovers and taking them back to Naomi, her mother-in-law, who also just lost her husband.
 It’s a pretty grim situation.
 I wonder did the two widowers ever feel hopeless?
 Lost?
 Anxious in the middle of uncertainty?
 Did they have faith that God was working in the background or did they feel like he had left them in the middle of their grief and poverty?